george-eastman-museum/Intro-to-FFMPEG-Workshop/docsrc/source/installation.rst

 4. Installing FFmpeg
 ####################

-For the most up-to-date instructions on how to install FFMPEG on your operating system, you should check the `FFmpeg Official Website <https://ffmpeg.org/download.html>`_.
+For the most up-to-date instructions on how to install FFmpeg on your operating system, you should check the `FFmpeg Official Website <https://ffmpeg.org/download.html>`_.

 ************
 4.1.
 Windows